digitalmediabremen/documents/Directions_for_Concept_and_Project_Proposal.md

     - performance
     - body extension / wearable / cyborg organ
     - interventio/*Aktion*
-- what form/format are you using for *publishing*? e.g
+- What form/format are you using for *publishing*? e.g
     - exhibition
     - performance
     - commercial product
     - blog-o-sphere
- - go from the *general* to the *specific*! working about an wide and abstract topic is difficult if not impossible. try to make a case out of a more general questions.
+ - Go from the *general* to the *specific*!
+Working about *a wide and abstract* topic is difficult if not impossible.
+Try to make a case out of a more general questions.
- - how does the used media/technology/material transport or reflect the subject matter?
+ - How does the used media/technology/material transport or reflect the subject matter?
- - consider what *you* as a *designer/artist* can contribute to this question/field with the specified forms, media, methods, knowledge and languages of *art, design and technology*?
+ - Consider what *you* as a *designer/artist* can contribute to this question/field with the specified forms, methods, knowledge and languages of *art, design* and *technology*?

 ## Sketch and Visualize

-visualizing the project *can* be a crucial element of a concept/project proposal?
-It is especially important for (interactive) installations, machines, applications, etc. Try to visualize the core idea so they become immediately readable/understandable. often a visualization becomes the main medium to think/imagine/discuss the implementation of the work.
+Visualizations *can* be a central part of a concept/project proposal.
+It is especially important for (interactive) installations, machines, and applications but also for more complex conceptional arangement.
+Try to visualize the core idea, so they become immediately readable/understandable for the reader/audience.
+Often a visualization becomes the main medium to think/imagine/discuss the implementation of the work.

-- sketch and visualize in your preferred medium or software e.g
+- Sketch and visualize in your preferred medium or software e.g
     - blender
     - processing.org
     - photoshop